ihrwein/backoff/README.md

 #### Removal of FutureOperation trait

-The `FutureOperation` trait has been removed, please use normal Futures instead.
-There is no need to create a future which creates another future.
+The `FutureOperation` trait has been removed.
 The `retry` and `retry_notify` methods were converted to free functions, available in the crate's root:

 ```diff